Health & Safety

 Indoor Air Quality?

-Indoor Air Quality (IAQ) is the measure or measurements of the atmosphere in your dwelling.
+Indoor Air Quality (IAQ) is the measure or measurements of the atmosphere in your dwelling or business.
 These measurements are assessed against the standards that The Environmental Protection Agency (EPA) has provided.
 Poor indoor air quality can result in asthma, headaches, poor sleep, dizziness, weakness, nausea, drowsiness, damage to liver/kidneys, and in extremely rare cases, death.
 Building Analyst Group, Inc. retains the tools, equipment, and expertise to perform residential and commercial testing in order to help our clients maintain clean indoor air quality.

 Carbon Monoxide (CO) is a colorless, odorless gas that interferes with the delivery of oxygen through the body.
 CO causes headaches, dizziness, weakness, nausea, and even death.
 Potential sources are defective central heating furnaces, automobile exhaust, tobacco smoke, space heaters using fossil fuels, and other appliances that may use fuel in the home.
 The solution to Carbon Monoxide in the air is to eliminate the source.